robinmetral/website/pages/notes/weeknote-5-spring-is-for-beginnings.md

 ## This is the end, this is the beginning

-It's official: I've decided to leave my current position at SumUp (might share extra thoughts on this later).
+It's official: I've decided to leave my job at SumUp (might share extra thoughts on this later).
 It's been a great ride over the last 4 years, but I'm also looking forward to the end of it!
 After my last day in May, I won't start another job (perks of (fin)tech) but will instead spend the next few months tending the garden (what a cliché), climbing hiking swimming, reading writing photographing, and trying to revive my sourdough starter[^1] (another cliché).

 And after that: the Second Big Trip is finally due!
 For French speakers or fearless users of Google Translate among you, C and I will pick up our blog [_Eau de poisson_](https://eaudepoisson.com/) for a long-awaited season 2[^2].